Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Data

 \section{Data}

 We examine United States bicycle-sharing systems in Los Angeles, the Bay Area, and New York City.
-For Los Angeles, we study only the system's downtown part, which is self-contained; similarly, in the Bay Area, we consider only the San Francisco network.
-Our three focal systems vary in size and daily usage.
+For Los Angeles, we study only the system's downtown region, which is self-contained in the sense that very few trips connect it to stations that are not downtown.
+Similarly, for the Bay Area, we consider only the San Francisco network and exclude stations in Mountain View, Palo Alto, and San Jose.
+(If we applied our models to these nearly disconnected components, it would be better to treat them as separate networks than to model them jointly.)
+Each of our three focal systems covers a dense urban area, but they vary in their sizes and daily usage.
 Because of this variation and how the data were reported, we study different time periods for each system.
-We also selected our time periods to exclude days that are likely to be extremely hot or cold.
-All of the bicycle-sharing systems that we study have open-data portals, from which we downloaded the following data sets.
-In summary, after cleaning (see our discussion in the next paragraph), our data consist of the following: \begin{itemize} \item Downtown Los Angeles: October--December 2016; there are 61 stations and 40,130 trips, of which 73.4\% are during weekdays \cite{citibikeData}. \item San Francisco: September 2015--August 2016; there are 35 stations and 267,412 trips, of which 92.1\% are during weekdays \cite{bayareaData}. \item New York City: October 2016; there are 601 stations and 1,551,692 trips, of which 75.6\% are during weekdays \cite{metrobikeData}. \end{itemize}
+We also selected our time periods to exclude days that are likely to be extremely hot or extremely cold.
+Each of the bicycle-sharing systems that we study has an open-data portal, from which we downloaded our data.
+After cleaning (see our discussion in the next paragraph), our data consist of the following: \begin{itemize} \item Downtown Los Angeles: October--December 2016; there are 61 stations and 40,130 trips, of which 73.4\% are during weekdays \cite{citibikeData}. \item San Francisco: September 2015--August 2016; there are 35 stations and 267,412 trips, of which 92.1\% are during weekdays \cite{bayareaData}. \item New York City: October 2016; there are 601 stations and 1,551,692 trips, of which 75.6\% are during weekdays \cite{metrobikeData}. \end{itemize}